+Dynamic Server

-The following items appear in the Informix folder.
-To display this folder, choose Start→Programs→Informix→ Documentation Notes or Release Notes from the task bar.
+On Windows the documentation and release notes files appear in the Informix folder.
+To display this folder, choose Start > Programs > IBM Informix Dynamic Server version > Documentation Notes or Release Notes

+from the taskbar.

+Machine notes do not apply to Windows platforms.

+End of Dynamic Server